AnnaVerkhova/SauceDemo2/src/Readme.md

 [INFO] Tests run: 2, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 8.735 s - in saucedemoTest.CatalogTest

+Allure is used for the project:
+mvn allure:serve
+mvn allure:report

 Testing Saucedemo is an online store.

 ###Checklist